rudy-sch/air-flow-accelerator/README.md

 Noise produced by the exhaust fan is below 55 dB.
 The device can be controlled with smartphone using Bluetooth communication from a distance within 5 meters with wall barrier.
 The sensor subsystem can provide reading results with an accuracy rate above 82%.
 The power supply system successfully supplies power to the entire system properly.
 Casing made for the system can not be made dustproof and resistant to water droplets.

+final project air flow accelerator.ino file is the entire source code for this systems.